 top of page

-What if there were a better way to manage a child’s “meltdowns”?
+What if there were a better way to manage a child’s behavior challenges?

-Take our Sensory Quiz to see if your child's meltdowns are sensory based!
+Take our Sensory Quiz to see if your child's challenges are sensory based!

-Free 10 question Quiz: Does my Child Have Sensory Modulation Challenges?
+10 Question Quiz: Does my Child Have Sensory Challenges?

 Occupational therapy at Moving Parts Therapy provides solutions for Sensory Challenges!